mikayelgr/WinTCacheMulti/README.md

 ```

 This works fine when the cache object is initialized **in the same thread where the function is being called**.
-However, naturally, my intuition suggested to also try to implement a "shared" cache object, so that
+However, naturally, my intuition suggested also try to implement a "shared" cache object so that
 multiple threads can have access to the `cache` variable and make parallel calls to the `GetThumbnail()`
 method; however, this proved to be ineffective, as I ended up constantly getting `0x000005A4` errors, which
 from the [Windows Error Codes](https://knowledge.broadcom.com/external/article/152212/error-codes-list-for-microsoft-technolog.html) meant that the thread identifier is invalid.
 The origin
-of the error is call to the `GetThumbnail()`, which helps us understand that the actual error comes
+of the error is a call to the `GetThumbnail()`, which helps us understand that the actual error comes
 from [the Windows Component Object Model (COM)](https://www.cs.umd.edu/~pugh/com/).

 ### Reproducing the Error `0x000005A4`